iftucl/.github/profile/README.md

 Welcome to the UCL Institute for Finance and Technology organisation page for the module on Big Data in Quantitative Finance.

+In this organisation, you will find all repositories created to deliver the lectures in Big Data in Quantitative Finance.